Gangubai Kathiawadi Teaser: Alia Bhatt Looks Captivating As Gangubai In Sanjay Leela Bhansali's Film

 Meet ..
 Gangu!❤️#GangubaiKathiawadi#SanjayLeelaBhansali@bhansali_produc @jayantilalgada @PenMovies @prerna982https://t.co/AKrBnGZhZx

 For the unversed, Gangubai was born in Kathiawad, Gujarat, into a family of lawyers.
 As a teenager, she was enamoured by the world of Mumbai's movie industry but found the reality to be very different after reaching Mumbai.
-Gangu who had ran from home with her father's clerk was sold her off in Kamathipura for a sum of ₹500.
+Gangu who had ran from home with her father's clerk, was sold off in Kamathipura for a sum of Rs 500.

-According to reports, filmmaker Sanjay Leela Bhansali has used a chapter from Hussain Zaidi's book Mafia Queens of Mumbai on her life for his film.
-The film reportedly will mark his 10th release, after releasing several hits in romance, drama and other genres.
+According to reports, filmmaker Sanjay Leela Bhansali has used a chapter from Hussain Zaidi's book Mafia Queens of Mumbai on her life as an inspiration for his film.
+The film reportedly will mark his 10th release, after several hits in romance, drama and other genres.

-Produced by Sanjay Leela Bhansali and Dr. Jayantilal Gada (Pen Studios), the film is all set to hit the cinema halls after awaited wait.
+Produced by Sanjay Leela Bhansali and Dr Jayantilal Gada (Pen Studios), the film is all set to hit the cinema halls after a long wait.

 ALSO READ: Alia Bhatt's Gangubai Kathiawadi New Poster Out; Film To Release In Theatres On July 30, 2021